ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Experiments and Results

-In this section, we describe the dataset used for pre-training our victim detection network (Sec.~\ref{subsec:dataset}), followed by the data pre-processing steps taken (Sec.~\ref{subsec:pre-processing}).
-We then explain the steps taken to avoid over-fitting (Sec.~\ref{subsec:overfitting}).
-We then explain the specifications of the robot prototype used for field trials (Sec.~\ref{subsec:robot-trials}) followed by the performance evaluation (Sec.~\ref{subsec:evaluation}).
+In this section, the datasets used to train the triage classifier are described (Sec.~\ref{subsec:dataset}), followed by the data pre-processing steps taken (Sec.~\ref{subsec:pre-processing}).
+The ML models evaluated are described and compared against state-of-the-art models in Section \ref{subsec:modelz}.
+The specifications of the robot prototype used for field trials (Sec.~\ref{subsec:robot-trials}) are explained (Sec.~\ref{subsec:dataset}), followed by the performance evaluation (Sec.~\ref{subsec:evaluation}).